privacytools/static-sites/chat/privacy.md

 The Bots and Widgets are provided by a third party, New Vector Ltd., who has a privacy notice published at [https://matrix.org/legal/privacy-notice](https://matrix.org/legal/privacy-notice).
 If their terms are not acceptable to you, please do not use the built-in integration services.

-You also have the option to enable and use a third-party integration service of your choosing from within Riot.
+You also have the option to enable and use a third-party integration service of your choosing from within Element.
 These services are outside of our control and you should find and view their privacy statement before using their service.

 **Identity Servers**